TMahy/Calculator/README.md

 # calculator
 A basic JS powered calculator.
-With basic arithmetic operations and floating point numbers
+With basic arithmetic operations.

+Features to add:
+  - Input decimal point (Work with floating point numbers)
+  - Adjust the display to fit the result